 You can then start the server and boot into your new live CD OS!

-Depending on the live CD you might need to log in using either the Web Console at your UpCloud Control Panel or through a VNC connection.
-You can find more information about how to use these methods at a guide about Connecting to Your Server.
+Depending on the live CD you might need to log into the server with either the Web Console at your UpCloud control panel or using a VNC connection.
+You can find more information about how to use these methods in our guide about Connecting to Your Server.